marousiss/note-taker/README.md

 ## Description

-This application is a note taker application that can be use to write and save notes.
-It uses express.js back end, and saves and retrieves note data from a JSON file.
+This application is a note taker application that is being used to write and save notes.
+It uses express.js back-end framework to build APIs render html pages and to retrieve, post, and delete data from/to a json file.

 ## Installation